Cray-HPE/docs-csm/operations/firmware/FAS_Admin_Procedures.md

 ## Check for New Firmware Versions with a Dry-Run

 Use the Firmware Action Service \(FAS\) dry-run feature to determine what firmware can be updated on the system.
 Dry-runs are enabled by default, and can be configured with the `overrideDryrun` parameter.
-A dry-run will create a query according to the filters requested by the admin.
+A dry-run will create a query according to the filters requested by the administrator.
 It will initiate an update sequence to determine what firmware is available, but will not actually change the state of the firmware.

 > **WARNING:** It is crucial that an administrator is familiar with the release notes of any firmware.
-The release notes will indicate what new features the firmware provides and if there are any incompatibilities.
-FAS does not know about incompatibilities or dependencies between versions.
+> The release notes will indicate what new features the firmware provides and if there are any incompatibilities.
+> FAS does not know about incompatibilities or dependencies between versions.
 The administrator assumes full responsibility for this knowledge.

 It is likely that when performing a firmware update, that the current version of firmware will not be available.
 This means that after successfully upgrading, the firmware cannot be downgraded.

 This procedure includes information on how check the firmware versions for the entire system, as well as how to target specific manufacturers, component names (xnames), and targets.

 <a name="procedure-2"></a>

-### Procedure
+### Procedure to Check for New Firmware Versions

 1. Run a dry-run firmware update.

    The following command parameters should be included in dry-run JSON files:

    * `overrideDryrun`: The `overrideDryrun` parameter is set to `false` by default.
 FAS will only update the system if this is parameter is set to `true`.
    * `restoreNotPossibleOverride`: FAS will not perform an update if the currently running firmware is not available in the images repository.
    Set this parameter to `true` in order to allow FAS to update firmware even if the current firmware is unavailable on the system.
    * `description`: A brief description that helps administrators distinguish between actions.
    * `version`: Determines if the firmware should be set to the `latest`, the `earliest` semantic version, or set to a specific firmware version.